Edward Field (poet)

-Edward Field (born June 7, 1924) is an American poet, novelist, memoirist, and anthologist.
+Edward Field (June 7, 1924 – September 6, 2026) was an American poet, novelist, memoirist and anthologist.

-Biography

-Personal life
+Life and career

+Background

-Field was born in Brooklyn, New York City, to a family of Ashkenazi immigrants.
+Field was born in Brooklyn, New York City, on June 7, 1924, to a family of Ashkenazi Jewish immigrants.
 He grew up in Lynbrook, New York, and, being Jewish, he and his family faced antisemitism and discrimination.
-He played cello in the "Field Family Trio", which had a weekly radio program on WGBB in Freeport.
+He played cello in the "Field Family Trio" with his sisters Adele on violin and Alice on piano, which had a weekly radio program on WGBB in Freeport.

-Field served in World War II with the Eighth Air Force in England and France as a navigator in heavy bombers, flying 25 missions over Germany.
+He served in World War II with the Eighth Air Force in England and France as a navigator in heavy bombers, flying 27 missions over Germany.
 In February 1945, he took part in a raid on Berlin.
 His B-17 was crippled by flak and crash-landed in the North Sea.
 All ten crew members reached the life rafts, but only seven survived until rescued by a British air-sea vessel hours later.
+Field survived when ball turret gunner Jack Cook gave up his place on the raft for Field.
+The animated short film Minor Accident of War is about that event.

 In 1959, Field met Neil Derrick.
 As Field later recalled: "I was working in the typing pool of an advertising agency, and the supervisor assigned the typewriter next to me to a new temp, a terrific-looking young man from California named Neil Derrick.
-It was a case of immediate attraction between WASP and Jew."
-In 1972, the couple moved to the nonprofit artists' housing Westbeth Artists Community in New York City's West Village.
+It was a case of immediate attraction between WASP and Jew." the couple moved to the nonprofit artists' housing Westbeth Artists Community in New York City's West Village.
+They married in 2017.
 Derrick died on January 5, 2018.
-Field continues to reside at Westbeth and is regarded as one of the building’s notable residents.
+Field continued to reside at Westbeth and was regarded as one of the complex's notable residents.

+Field turned 100 on June 7, 2024; Publishers Weekly called him "irreplaceable in the history of gay American writing".
+He died in New York City on September 6, 2026, at the age of 102.